maxsetworldwide/knaxim/internal/query/querylangspec.md

   - Optional
     - "regex"
     indicates that the "word" is the be interpreted as a regular expression to match tags against instead of just equality.
 As long as regex is present and not null the "word" will be interpreted as a regular expression.
+    - "owner"
+    This is the owner id to search for associated with the word.
+Important for tag types of user, date, and name.

 - String
-will be interpreted as a regular expression seartching the content "tagtype".
+will be interpreted as a regular expression searching the content "tagtype".
-`cat` becomes
+`"cat"` becomes
 ```json
 {
   "tagtype": "content",